University of Missouri - Columbia Archives

 5-2.
 FF - abbreviation for file folder used in an inventory or container list.

 5-3.
 Processing - the series of steps required after records are accessioned to prepare them for public use.
-Processing may consist of, but is not limited to, the following actions: (1) discarding duplicates or those records having no significant or lasting value, (2) arrangement into series, (3) refoldering in new acid-free file folders with new descriptive file folder headings and identifying information, (4) rehousing in new acid-free boxes, (5) inventorying or making a list of the file folder headings for each container of records, and (6) drafting a finding aid for the described records.
+Processing may consist of, but is not limited to, the following actions: (1) discarding duplicates or those records having no significant or lasting value, (2) arrangement into series, (3) refoldering, when necessary and expedient, in new acid-free file folders with new descriptive file folder headings and identifying information, (4) rehousing in new acid-free boxes, (5) inventorying or creating a box list of the file folder headings for each container of records, and (6) drafting a finding aid for the described records.

 5-4.
 Provenance - description of the origin of the records, and general history of a collection, i.e., how it came to be where it is now.